• English

 The Fountain Villa

-This villa is situated 430 meters away from the shores of the Nile and 230 meters away from the Jabalaya Villa.
-It was constructed in 1821 and designed by the consul of French of Egypt at the time, who was a close friend of Mohamed Ali.
+This villa is 430 meters away from the shores of the Nile and 230 meters away from the Jabalaya Villa.
+It was constructed in 1821 and designed by the consul of French of Egypt at the time, a close friend of Mohamed Ali.
 The decorations and ornaments were the responsibility of Yusuf Hakikan, an Armenian engineer who lived in Egypt.

-In the corners of the building, the façades of the four rooms and their adjoining areas are clearly visible and have marvelous colored glass windows.
+In the corners of the building, the façades of the four rooms and their adjoining areas are visible and have marvelous colored glass windows.

-The interior design of the Fountain Villa is rather unique in Egypt.
+The interior design of the Fountain Villa is unique in Egypt.
 It consists of a central block with the sections of the whole building surrounding it.
-This block consists of a large water basin that is 61 meters long, 45 meters wide, and 2.5 meters deep.
-This basin is coated with wonderful white marble all over and has a fountain situated in the middle of the basin whose design is based upon statues of crocodiles with the water coming out of their mouths.
+This block consists of a large water basin 61 meters long, 45 meters wide, and 2.5 meters deep.
+This basin is coated with wonderful white marble all over and has a fountain in the middle of the basin whose design is based upon statues of crocodiles with the water coming out of their mouths.

 Additional Halls In The Fountain Villa